 We did baby led weaning.
 There’s several posts I wrote about our journey through weaning, so feel free to explore if you want to know more.
-He was ready to start just after 5 months old, but when he hit 5 months before he was actually looking for food, I used to sit him on the floor to play with spoons while I was cooking.
+He was ready to start just after 5 months old.
+But even before he was ready and looking for food, I used to sit him on the floor to play with spoons while I was cooking.
+Mostly wooden spoons, but normal baby spoons too.
 He’d quite happily put the spoon the right way into his mouth without me really telling him, so he must have been watching us at some point to know.

 The next stage was scooping and that took a long time as he knew he could use his hands a lot quicker.
-He always wanted 2 spoons which I think has helped him get used to using both hands and practising coordination.
+He always wanted two spoons. one for each hand, which I think helped him get used to using both hands and practising coordination.
 By 12 months he was much better with a spoon, and by 13 months was eating his way through a whole plate of food scooping up his food.

-Although he was never really fussy about drawing or painting (he gets bored of it quickly), I think the way he likes to move items using spoons and containers from one place to another really helped with controlling cutlery.
-He likes scooping water beads* from one jug to a cup and back again.
-They’re small like food, and using a spoon really helps him being steady even though they do have a tendency to roll everywhere if he misses the container.
+Although he was never really fussy about drawing or painting (he got bored of it quickly), N used to spend a lot time moving items using spoons and containers from one place.
+This really helped with controlling cutlery.
+He liked scooping water beads* from one jug to a cup and back again.
+They’re small like food, and using a spoon helped him being steady even, especially as they had a tendency to roll everywhere if he missed the container.

 At a year old, I put a fork alongside his plate and he started using that as well.
-It used to annoy me as he’d be trying to scoop with it, when as an adult you can see he’d get on better with stabbing for some foods.
+It used to annoy me as he’d be trying to scoop with it, when as an adult you can see he’d get on better with a stabbing action.
 But he got there.
 By 18 months he was happily preferring to use a fork, although the spoon was never far away.

-He does like to play with his playdoh – no cookie cutters for us or making shapes.
-He turns his nose up at those suggestions, and instead just wants a knife so he can chop the playdoh up!
-He’s a bit erratic, preferring to use the knife upside down at the moment, but hopefully the playdoh skills will pay off and he’ll not try to eat off the knife.
+He used to cut his playdoh a lot – no cookie cutters for us or making shapes.
+He turned his nose up at those suggestions, and instead just wanted a knife so he could chop the playdoh up into smaller pieces.
+He was a bit erratic to start with, preferring to use the knife upside down, but it didn’t take long to establish better knife skills as well as learning not to eat off the knife.